JnxF/nlp-dl/03-Word_representations.md

 * Uses two vectors.
 * Two models: skip-grams (SG, independent of position), continuous bag of words (CBOW).
 * Can add negative sampling.

+Optimization:
+* We get an objective function _J_(_θ_), and minimize it.
+* There is a learning rate (conveys a learning step).

+Stochastic Gradient Descent:
+* It is slow to calculate everything.
+* So just take a small subset of your data (window), and then apply to everything.
+* The good thing is that Stochastic Gradient Descent escapes better from local minimum.